ev3dev/ev3dev.github.io/support.md

 Then search the existing issues (open and closed) to make sure someone else has not already reported the same problem or asked the same question.
-Please only comment on an existing issue if you are fairly sure your problem/question is *exactly* the same.
-When in doubt, open a new issue instead.
+Please only comment on an existing **open** issue if you are fairly sure your problem/question is *exactly* the same.
+If the issue is closed or you are not sure your problem is the same, open a new issue instead.
+Be sure to mention any related issue by number and GitHub will magically create a link to it (e.g `#100`).

 <br/>